 All workers in New Zealand are entitled to a copy of their employment agreement in writing.
 It must include terms and conditions that are at least as good as the minimum rights in the law.
 Your employer can’t change any part of your employment agreement unless you agree to it.

-“If a casual is required to accept work, but they do not have guaranteed hours of work, this would constitute a ‘zero-hour contract’, which is unlawful in New Zealand.”
+“If a casual is required to accept work, but are not provided with guaranteed hours of work, this would constitute a ‘zero-hour contract’, which is unlawful in New Zealand,” he says.

 Whether you are working part time or casually, employers must provide appropriate training and information so that you can work safely.
 Employers also have a legal responsibility to ensure that everyone who works for them is treated fairly and with respect.